 In theory, a fixed-price project could work if the project scope and requirements are extremely clear and set in stone.
-In practice, however, this is rarely the case, particularly with startups and innovative projects.
-Due to the complexity of software systems and the uncertainty surrounding user needs, requirements are often somewhat vague, with scenarios that are not fully conceptualized and subject to change as the project progresses.
-The thing is, when working on a fixed-price project, any unclear requirements leave the developer to fill in the gaps, often resulting in outcomes that do not align with the client's vision.
-This is especially true if the provider operates in a different country and culture than the client.
+In practice, however, this is never the case, especially with startups or innovative projects.
+Requirements are often somewhat vague with scenarios that are not thoroughly conceptualized.
+The thing is, anytime a requirement isn't clearly spelled out, the developer is left to figure out the missing pieces - and the results are usually not how the client had envisioned them, especially if the provider operates in a different country and culture from the client's.
 The scope and requirements often have to evolve based on new knowledge gathered during the course of development.